JaHes/bittrex-py/README.md

 parameter|required|description
 ---|---|:---
-currency | required | A string literal for the currency (eg: 'btc').
+currency | optional | A string literal for the currency (eg: 'btc').
 If ommited, will return for all currencies.

 **.deposithistory('currency')**
 Used to retrieve your deposit history.
 A specific currency can be requested.